10 Best Instant Messaging Apps for Windows PC

 With more than 1.3 billion users, Facebook Messenger is one of the most widely used instant messaging applications.
 A desktop version of Facebook Messenger is also available where you can share audio clips, images, videos, stickers, and more.
 The desktop version is identical to the web version, where you can perform almost all tasks.

 Telegram is one of the most common instant messaging apps with millions of users.
-Telegram is best known for its strong privacy policies, which keep your messages and calls private.
-It has a private chat feature, which ensures complete anonymity when chatting.
+It is best known for its strong privacy policies, which keep your messages and calls private.
+The app has a private chat feature, which ensures complete anonymity when chatting.
 Others on the list cast doubt on Telegram’s claims of being able to keep user’s communications completely confidential.

 Discord is dedicated to assisting users in coordinating and communicating through private servers.
-Discord is a beautifully designed application with comprehensive chat support and a built-in Streamer mode.
+The app is a beautifully designed application with comprehensive chat support and a built-in Streamer mode.

 Unlike other common messaging apps for PC, you only need to build one username to join multiple servers at the same time.
 There’s no need to build different work and personal logins because the same one is used in these networks.